-- We present the case of 4-month-old girl admitted to pediatric intensive care after the incident of cardiac arrest and ventricular tachycardia, who underwent diagnostic catheterization due to cardiac ischemia. - 38 The indications for emergency angiography were established after meticulous analysis of risk-to-benefit ratio, and finally - despite the risk of invasive catheterization in 39 40 decompensated child, the baby was referred to cardiac catheterization.
-Her initial 41 transthoracic echocardiography (TTE) performed on admission showed significant akinesia 42 of the apex, lateral wall of the left ventricle (LV) and interventricular septum, with dilated LV 43 (Fig. 1D).
-There were no alarming patterns of coronary or pulmonary fistula, the heart 44 muscle showed no signs of non-compaction.
-Coronary angiography showed changes in 45 coronary arteries in the form of disseminated aneurysms, mixed with severely stenosed 46 segments (Fig. 1A).
-Simultaneously performed general angiography discovered also the 47 injuries in the number of peripheral arteries, with the most significant right subclavian and left 48 iliac artery aneurysms.
-The aorta showed no angiographic thickening or stenosis, while there 49 were findings of vasculitis-related changes in aortic arch branches, significantly present in 50 cervical, subclavian and brain arteries (Fig. 1B).
-Thoracic descending and abdominal aorta 51 were affected with visceral, renal and and the most evident left common iliac aneurysms 52 (Fig. 1C).
-Finally upon her angiographic images and a history of untreated infection, the PAN 53 was diagnosed, with an immediate administration of intensive treatment.
+We present the case of 4-month-old girl admitted to pediatric intensive care after the incident of cardiac arrest and ventricular tachycardia.

+The indications for emergency angiography were established after meticulous analysis of risk-to-benefit ratio.
+Finally, despite the risk of invasive catheterization in decompensated child, the baby was referred to cardiac catheterization.
+Initial transthoracic echocardiography (TTE) performed on admission showed significant akinesia of the apex, lateral wall of the left ventricle (LV) and interventricular septum, with dilated LV (Fig. 1D).
+There were no alarming patterns of coronary or pulmonary fistula, the heart muscle showed no signs of non-Coronary angiography showed changes in coronary arteries in the form of disseminated aneurysms, mixed with severely stenosed segments (Fig. 1A).
+Simultaneously performed general angiography discovered also the injuries in the number of peripheral arteries, with the most significant right subclavian and left iliac artery aneurysms.
+The aorta showed no angiographic thickening or stenosis, while there were findings of vasculitisrelated changes in aortic arch branches, significantly present in cervical, subclavian and brain arteries (Fig. 1B).
+Thoracic descending and abdominal aorta were affected with visceral, renal and the most evident left common iliac aneurysms (Fig. 1C).
+Finally upon her angiographic images and a history of untreated infection, the PAN was diagnosed.
+Intensive treatment was administrated immediately.

-55 3.
-DISCUSSION:
+3. DISCUSSION:

-- Although polyarteritis nodosa still remains rare disease in childhood, the diagnosis of this disease should be kept in mind, especially in infancy.
+- Although polyarteritis nodosa still remains rare disease in childhood, diagnosis of this disease should be kept in mind, especially in infancy.
 There is no single pattern of clinical presentation of PAN, but abdominal pain, central or peripheral nervous system disease, arthritis, myalgia and skin lesions occur during the course of the illness.
-The symptoms listed above remain unspecific, thus an advanced diagnostics is necessary to establish the correct diagnosis, and an appropriate treatment. - Polyarteritis nodosa in its angiographic view mainly affects the bifurcation areas of mediumsized muscular arteries and intravisceral small arteries of the testis, spermatic cord, nerves, muscles, skin, kidneys, gastrointestinal tract and joints [2].
-Disseminated vascular disease cause severe clinical manifestations with life-threating conditions in groups of every age, including infants [1].
-The clinical course of PAN with its initial critical cardiac and respiratory insufficiency is uncommon.
-Nevertheless in small babies, like in presented case, lifethreating cardiopulmonary emergencies could be caused by various reasons, including PAN. - The diagnostics of PAN is based on central and peripheral cardiovascular catheterization.
+The symptoms listed above remain unspecific, thus an advanced diagnostics is necessary to establish the correct diagnosis and appropriate treatment. - 61 Angiographic view of polyarteritis nodosa mainly affects the bifurcation areas of medium-62 sized muscular arteries and intravisceral small arteries of the testis, spermatic cord, nerves, 63 muscles, skin, kidneys, gastrointestinal tract and joints [2].
+Disseminated vascular disease cause severe clinical manifestations with life-threatening conditions in groups of every age, 64 including infants [1].
+The clinical course of PAN with initial critical cardiac and respiratory 65 66 insufficiency is uncommon.
+Nevertheless in small babies, like in the presented case, life-67 threatening cardiopulmonary emergencies could be caused by various reasons, including 68 PAN. - The diagnosis of PAN is based on central and peripheral cardiovascular catheterization.
 Following the 2012 Revised International Chapel Hill Consensus Conference Nomenclature of Vasculitides (CHCC) classifies vasculitides into three types primarily according to the predominant type of vessel involved: large vessel vasculitis, medium vessel vasculitis, and small vessel vasculitis [3].
 Large vessels are defined as the aorta and its major branches.
 Medium vessels include major extravisceral arteries and their branches.
 Small vessels include intravisceral arteries, arterioles, capillaries, venules and veins [2]. - We finally diagnosed three abovementioned CHCC vasculitis types in the presented infant girl suffering from PAN, nevertheless in differential diagnostics KD was considered as well.
 In our infant peripheral vessels affected in the pathology were relatively smaller in caliber than those usually observed in KD, although we keep in mind that these two conditions can overlap [4, 5].